ktd2001/Webscraping/README.md

 # Webscraping

 **Project Content:**
-Project involved webscraping of gaming data from Wikipedia using Pandas to manipulate the data and SQLite to create database of game data.
+Project involved webscraping of gaming data from Wikipedia using Pandas and SQL to manipulate data and create database of game information.

 **Image of organized gaming data in spreadsheet:**